Benefits of family recreational activity

 A 2004 study from Mactavish & Schleien found this to be especially true if families can:

-get a change of environment/scenery
+Get a change of scene

-get a chance to socialise.
+Get a chance to socialise.

 “Recreational activity” is just a catch-all term for a range of social, play, entertainment, and sporting activities.
 In the study, parents said the most popular activities by far were the physical ones, which included swimming; roughhousing games like catch or basketball; walking; and bike rides.Here are a few experiences from parents trying out more recreational activities as a family: